Top Microsoft 365 Security Concerns & How To Overcome Them

 • Limit the number of authentication attempts to prevent brute force attacks.

-• Use an out-of-band channel for MFA such as SMS or email to prevent SIM swapping attacks.
+• Use an out-of-band channel for MFA, such as SMS or email, to prevent SIM swapping attacks.

 Phishing Attacks Putting Sensitive Data at Risk

-spear phishing statPhishing attacks are one of the most common methods used by attackers to steal sensitive information.
-A recent report states that roughly 20% of all phishing emails found were marked as clean by the Microsoft 365 Exchange Online Protection (EOP) and reached users' inboxes.
+Phishing attacks are among the most common methods attackers use to steal sensitive information.
+A recent report states that roughly 20% of all phishing emails had originally been marked as clean or safe to access by the Microsoft 365 Exchange Online Protection (EOP) thus reaching users' inboxes.
 To prevent phishing attacks:

 • Use web filtering to block access to known malicious websites.